Guidance for Web Developers

 Produce valid code.

 Valid and robust code is important to accessible web content.
 Not only should the web developer make every effort to produce code that validates to the published specifications for the technologies used, but testing validity with automated validators is also recommended.
 The W3C, the chief web standards development organization, provides an (X)HTML validator and a CSS validator.
-Other validators are also available; W3C Quality Assurance Tools and WebAIM Markup and Robustness Evaluation Tools list some of them.
+Other validators are also available; W3C Quality Assurance Tools lists some of them.

 Developers should extensively test the code they produce to ensure that it functions as intended, that it conforms to the accessibility requirements, and that accessibility is actually achieved.
 Testing can include developer and user testing; testing in a variety of browsers, versions, configurations, and operating environments; and testing with assistive technologies.